User Account vs. Artist Account

 This is where you run your artist page.
 Tabs across the top:

-Everything here affects your public artist page... what fans see, what you charge, who's on your team, your domain, your plan.
+Everything in the artist dashboard affects your public artist page... what fans see, what you charge, who's on your team, your domain, your plan.

 This is where you manage your personal account.
 Tabs across the top: